 Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.
 For if the word spoken by angels was stedfast, and every transgression and disobedience received a just recompence of reward; How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him; ~Hebrews 2:1-3~

-Our life moves fast and like I said, can be over at any moment.
+Life moves fast and can end at any moment.

 When life is calm and peaceful, we have the feeling like life will last forever.
 We lose the feeling that it could end at any moment.

 We need to remember the rapids.
-That feeling that the ride could end any moment.
+That feeling that the ride could end at any moment.

 Life is like a vapor.